SSWConsulting/SSW.Rules.Content/rules/do-you-look-for-memory-leaks/rule.md

 ---

 a.
+These
-These<br>could be in the UI and middle level tiers
+could be in the UI and middle level tiers

 b.
+There
-There<br>are common patterns for memory leak, e.g. proxy to WCF [code]
+are common patterns for memory leak, e.g. proxy to WCF [code]

 e.g RIA service [code]